Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 |137.2

-- Texas A&M is 8-2 against the spread and 8-2 overall in its last 10 contests.
+- Penn State has gone 8-2 in its last 10 contests, with an 8-2 record against the spread in that span.

-- The Aggies have hit the over in three of their past 10 outings.
+- In their past 10 games, the Nittany Lions have gone over the total seven times.

-- The Aggies average 73.2 points per game, just 4.8 more points than the 68.4 the Nittany Lions give up.
+- The 73.2 points per game the Aggies average are just 4.8 more points than the Nittany Lions allow (68.4).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.